 However, Italy holds a unique place in the modern world pizza scene.
 Italy, like NYC, is a pizza epicenter, a culinary ground zero where locals take their pies seriously.

 Like many, we’re partial to wood-fired Neapolitan pizza topped with San Marzano tomatoes grown in volcanic soil and Mozzarella di Bufala made with local water buffalo milk.
-But, after visiting Italy numerous times, we’ve come to appreciate Roman pizza too.
+But, after visiting Italy numerous times, we’ve come to appreciate Roman pizza too as well as simple pies in Italian cities like Parma and Verona.

 Although we once traveled to Caiazzo to eat pizza at Pepe in Grani, we have yet to eat Sicilian pizza in Sicily – an omission that plan to correct when we visit Palermo in the future.
 For now, these are the Italian pizzas that we crave most: